Json0713/Json0713/README.md

-# 👋 Hi there, I'm INDI — Frontend Developer
+# 👋 Hi there, Im a — Frontend Developer

 A passionate solo developer crafting fast, accessible, and responsive web experiences.
-Specializing in modular UI, component-based architecture, and mobile-first design.
+Specializing in modular UI, component-based architecture.

 ---